shadowww007/Coding-Ninja/README.md

 # Coding-Ninja
-These are all codes of Coding Ninja Full stack Web development course which was written by me.
+These are all JAVA codes of Coding Ninja Full stack Web development course which was written by me.